Nikolay Alexeyev: Court cases against Russian authorities in international institutions

-As of January 2011, Nikolay Alexeyev had over ten complains against Russia filed and pending at the European Court of Human Rights (Strasbourg, France).
+As of January 2011, Alexeyev had over ten complains against Russia filed and pending at the European Court of Human Rights (Strasbourg, France).

-On 14 February 2009 he, together with other Russian, Belarusian and French activists, organized a protest in the centre of Strasbourg to denounce the inaction of the European Court in considering the legality of Moscow Pride bans.
+On 14 February 2009, he, together with other Russian, Belarusian and French activists, organized a protest in the centre of Strasbourg to denounce the inaction of the European Court in considering the legality of Moscow Pride bans.

-On 21 October 2010 Nikolay Alexeyev won a case before the European Court concerning prohibition of 2006, 2007 and 2008 Moscow Pride marches and picketings.
+On 21 October 2010, Alexeyev won a case before the European Court concerning prohibition of 2006, 2007 and 2008 Moscow Pride marches and picketings.
 In Alekseyev v.
 Russia, the court ruled that Russia breached three articles of the European Convention, including the right to freedom of assembly (Article 11), the right to effective legal remedy (Article 13) and the ban on discrimination (Article 14).
 The court decided that Russia has to pay to the applicant almost 30,000 euros in compensation.
 The case marked the first ever international defeat of Russian Government on the issue of gay rights.

-As of January 2011, Nikolay Alexeyev had one complaint pending at the UN Human Rights Committee concerning the ban of a picket in front of the Iranian Embassy on 19 July 2008 in Moscow.
+As of January 2011, Alexeyev had one complaint pending at the UN Human Rights Committee concerning the ban of a picket in front of the Iranian Embassy on 19 July 2008 in Moscow.
 The action was a symbolic protest asking for Iran authorities to stop killing homosexual people.
-In his complaint Nikolay Alexeyev suggested that by banning the event Russian authorities breached Article 21 of the International Covenant on Civil and Political Rights which guarantees the right to freedom of assembly to everyone.
+In his complaint Alexeyev suggested that by banning the event Russian authorities breached Article 21 of the International Covenant on Civil and Political Rights which guarantees the right to freedom of assembly to everyone.
 The case was initiated at the UN on 26 March 2009.
 It is the first time that a case concerning an LGBT topic is sent against Russia to this institution.
 In April 2009 the UN Human Rights Committee gave Russian authorities 6 months to express their position on the case which was done.
 As of November 2010, the Committee has yet to take a decision on the admissibility and merits of the case.

 Politics

-Nikolay Alexeyev has never been a member of any political parties or movements, trying not to associate LGBT movement with any political forces in Russia.
+Alexeyev has never been a member of any political parties or movements, trying not to associate LGBT movement with any political forces in Russia.
 Nevertheless, on 26 May 2007, during the press conference of second Moscow Pride, he announced his intention to put his candidature forward during the forthcoming parliamentary elections in December 2007.
 He finally never did it.

-In August 2010 Nikolay Alexeyev and his fellow activists for the first time supported Strategy 31 demonstrations in Moscow which were initiated in support of Article 31 of the Russian Constitution, which guarantees the right to freedom of assembly.
+In August 2010 Alexeyev and his fellow activists for the first time supported Strategy 31 demonstrations in Moscow which were initiated in support of Article 31 of the Russian Constitution, which guarantees the right to freedom of assembly.
 At the same time he stressed that gay activists planned to take part in civil protest, not in political demonstration.